-When the battery level is low and you cannot bring the computer out of Hibernation, connect the AC adapter.
+When the battery level is low and you cannot bring the computer out of Hibernation, connect the AC adapter shipped with your computer (select products only) or an AC adapter with the power rating specified on the product label.

 - 1. Connect the AC adapter to the computer and to external power. - 2.
 Exit Hibernation by pressing the power button.